abubakar179/WriteWise/README.md

 # 📝 WriteWise
-*AI-enhanced notetaking for the masses*
+*OCR-enhanced notetaking for the masses*

 WriteWise is a Flask-based web application that lets users create, edit, and organise rich-text documents in a simple, folder-based interface.
-Built with students and writers in mind, it also features image-to-text transcription (OCR) to bridge the gap between physical and digital notes.
+Built with students and writers in mind, it also features image-to-text transcription to bridge the gap between physical and digital notes.

 This project was developed as part of my A-Level Computer Science course in early 2025.